-- Export trade and Import trade with the foreign country. - Loan sanctioned by World Bank and IMF - Relationship with the foreign countries. - Internationally price movements in commodities like gold and oil. - Foreign Direct Investment, Foreign Portfolio Investment etc. in and out of the country.
+- Export trade and Import trade with the foreign country.

+- Loan sanction by World Bank and IMF

+- Relationship with the foreign country.

+- Internationally OIL Price and Gold Price.

+- Foreign Direct Investment, Portfolio Investment by the country.

-3. Political Factors
+3. Political Factors:

-In 1996, India was facing political instability and this type of political instability created hefty problem in the different market especially in Forex market, which is highly volatile.
-In fact in a particular succeeding year due to political uncertainty of ruling Government the rupee had depreciated by 30 paisa in the month of April.
-Due to political instability there can be possibility of delay in implementation of all policies and sanctioning of budget as well.
-So that will create a major impact on the trade of the country.
+In India election held every five years mean thereby one party has rule for the five years.
+But from the 1996 India was facing political instability and this type of political instability has created hefty problem in the different market especially in Forex market, which is highly volatile.
+In fact in the year 1999 due to political uncertainty in the BJP Government the rupee has depreciated by 30 paise in the month of April.
+So we can say that political can become important factor to determine foreign exchange in India.

+Due to political instability there can be possibility of de possibility delaying implementation of all policies and sanction of budget.
+So that will create also major impact on trade.